TheSignPainter98/emblem/docs/src/how-emblem-works.md

 em -x ext -a ext.param=arg
 ```

-To define a new directive function, an extension simply adds an entry into the ‘em’ table,[^em-loc] alongside help text and the number of parameters it expects.
+To define a new directive function, an extension adds an entry into the ‘em’ table,[^em-loc] alongside help text and the number of parameters it expects.
 The entry also encodes some basic type information, so if a directive is called with the wrong number of arguments, a warning can be issued.
 These entries also encode a help message which can be accessed through the `.help` directive.
 The following example shows information about the `.echo` directive: